-Our historical net tangible book value as of March 31, 2021 was \$4.3 million, or \$0.057 per share (or \$0.14 per share, after giving effect to the Share Consolidation).
+Our historical net tangible book value as of March 31, 2021 was \$4.3 million, or \$0.057 per share.
 Net tangible book value per share is determined by dividing our tangible net worth (defined as total assets, less intangible assets, less total liabilities) by the number of our ordinary and preferred shares outstanding.

-As of March 31, 2021, our pro forma net tangible book value would have been \$123.1 million, or \$3.04 per share.
-Pro forma net tangible book value represents the amount of our total tangible assets, less our total liabilities, after giving effect to (i) consummation of the Series B Financing and our receipt of net proceeds therefrom, (ii) our Corporate Reorganization and (iii) the Share Consolidation to be effected immediately and conditional upon the SEC declaring this registration statement effective.
+As of March 31, 2021, our pro forma net tangible book value would have been \$ million, or \$ per share.
+Pro forma net tangible book value represents the amount of our total tangible assets, less our total liabilities, after giving effect to (i) consummation of the Series B Financing and our receipt of net proceeds therefrom, (ii) our Corporate Reorganization and (iii) the conversion of all of our outstanding preferred shares into an aggregate of ordinary shares upon the completion of this offering.
 Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2021, after giving effect to the pro forma adjustments described above.

-After giving effect to (i) the Series B Financing; (ii) the Corporate Reorganization; (iii) the Share Consolidation; and (iv) the sale of 10,000,000 ordinary shares in this offering at the initial public offering price of \$16.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at March 31, 2021 would have been \$5.31 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.27 per share to existing shareholders and immediate dilution of \$10.69 per share to new investors.
+After giving effect to (i) the Series B Financing; (ii) the Corporate Reorganization; (iii) the conversion of all of our outstanding preferred shares into an aggregate of ordinary shares upon the completion of this offering; and (iv) the sale of ordinary shares in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at March 31, 2021 would have been \$ per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to existing shareholders and immediate dilution of \$ per share to new investors.